 The determination of the Group's obligation and cost of pension and other retirement benefits is dependent on the selection of certain assumptions used by actuaries in calculating such amounts.
 Those assumptions include, among others, discount rates, and salary increase rate.
-A significant change in any of these actuarial assumptions may generally affect the recognized expense, other comprehensive income or losses and the carrying amount of the post-employment benefit obligation in the next reporting period.

-The amounts of retirement benefit obligation and expense and an analysis of the movements in the estimated present value of retirement benefit obligation, as well as significant assumptions used in estimating such obligation are presented in Note 20.2.
+The amounts of retirement benefit obligation and expense and an analysis of the movements in the estimated present value of retirement benefit obligation, significant assumptions used in estimating as well as the transfer of such obligation to BDO Finance are presented and discussed in Note 20.2.